 Consulting with Winstar from Noble Interior design, the couple embarked on their journey to build their matrimonial home.
 “We turned to the team at Noble Interior design to come up with creative solutions to overcome their challenge.
 It was a long yet fruitful journey and the process was almost like a roller coaster ride but, our Interior Designer was able to manage our expectations throughout the renovation.”

 Turning their attention away from what they could not change, the couple was advised to make a series of structural alterations that included some major hacking work.
 They decided to demolish the walls of one bedroom and shrink the size of yet another to make way for a spacious living room.
 This made for extra space to extend their master suite, catering enough leeway for a dresser and even an area for a baby’s cot.

-For their kitchen, they had the walls to their service yard hacked away and full-height cabinets done up on only one side of the kitchen.
+For their kitchen interior design, they had the walls to their service yard hacked away and full-height cabinets done up on only one side of the kitchen.
 This extended the amount of headroom within the kitchen and they finished this off with a see-through glass door creating an overall uncluttered design.

 For their flooring, the design team proposed an unconventional cement-screed flooring, exuding an industrial look, but at the same time removing the need for grouting and administering a seamless finish.

 Lastly, turning back to their bucket list, the couple made over 4 trips to different laminate suppliers in Singapore before they picked out a single dark-wood toned laminate which they incorporated in both their carpentry and furniture throughout their home!